List of music artists by net worth

-Outside of Forbes, net worth estimations could vary amid same artists and different sources, as some media outlets have published estimations from various websites and lists such as CelebrityNetWorth and Bankrate, or other business-related publication.
+Outside of Forbes, net worth estimations vary amid the same artists and different sources, as some media outlets have published estimations from various websites and lists such as CelebrityNetWorth and Bankrate, or other business-related publication.
 For instance, Bloomberg L.P. valued Selena Gomez at US$1.3 billion in 2024, while Forbes estimated her net worth at only $700 million by 2025.
-Artists such as Bono and Paul McCartney have been also claimed to achieve billionaire status, albeit denied by Forbes.
+U2 singer Bono has been described as a billionaire, and Paul McCartney is listed as one by the Sunday Times Rich List, though neither have been accorded such status by Forbes.

 Forbes

-Based on Forbes, American singer Taylor Swift is the wealthiest female musician, with a net worth of US$1.6 billion as of 2024.
+American singer Taylor Swift is the wealthiest female musician, with a net worth of US$2.1 billion as of 2026.

 Barbadian singer Rihanna became the first female musician to attain a billionaire status in 2021, with a net worth of $1.7 billion at that time.

-The following are music artists with a net worth of over $300 million (adjusted for inflation) according to Forbes.
-The artists are listed based on the nominal figure of their most recently available estimation.
+Music artists with a net worth of over $300 million (adjusted for inflation) according to Forbes most recent estimate: